MoniaO/GraphNeuralNetwork_Thesis/README.md

 | `ogbl-ddi` | Hits@20 | ROC-AUC |
 | Synthetic | AUPRC | ROC-AUC, Hits@20 |

-AUPRC is the primary metric for the synthetic dataset due to strong class imbalance (rare edges).
+AUPRC is the primary metric for dataset with class imbalance (rare edges).
+To add metrics update codes in evalution/ folder.
+Metric used by specific dataset is registered in datasets yaml files in configs/data.

 ---